csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

    \end{gathered}

-:boldblue:`explain this paragraph`.
 Without keeping the perimeter constant and noticing that a square would have the largest area, using a trial-and-error method seems tedious, especially if we were to tackle a problem with more constraints than this.
 That's why some problems are being solved using an algorithm.
 An algorithm can be coded so that a computer solves each combination of values and outputs the correct answer.
-Click on the dropdown to learn more about algorithms
+For this example, an algorithm could be set up such that it defines x and y variables that are the length and width and then calculate what the perimeter and area would be using known equations.
+It can then check if the perimeter satisfies the condition that it is less than 30.
+If it passes this check, it will then compare the area to the previous calculations area to see if it is greater and iterated until it closes upon the final answer.
+The usefulness of an algorithm comes from the fact that after one click to run the program, it can instantly find the answer you're looking for.
+Click on the dropdown to learn more about algorithms.

 .. dropdown:: Algorithm
    :icon: light-bulb